Team-Salt-Lake-City/project-prep/ProjectPrep4.md

 Each story in your project management board should contain:

+### Story 1

+1. Title : CODLE
+2. User Story sentence :
+3. Feature Tasks :
+4. Acceptance Tests :
+5. Provide a link to your project management board that contains your user stories in your project Readme. :

+### Story 2

+1. Title : CODLE
+2. User Story sentence :
+3. Feature Tasks :
+4. Acceptance Tests :
+5. Provide a link to your project management board that contains your user stories in your project Readme. :

+### Story 3

+1. Title : CODLE
+2. User Story sentence :
+3. Feature Tasks :
+4. Acceptance Tests :
+5. Provide a link to your project management board that contains your user stories in your project Readme. :

+### Story 4

+1. Title : CODLE
+2. User Story sentence :
+3. Feature Tasks :
+4. Acceptance Tests :
+5. Provide a link to your project management board that contains your user stories in your project Readme. :

+### Story 5

-1. Title
+1. Title : CODLE
-2. User Story sentence
+2. User Story sentence :
-3. Feature Tasks
+3. Feature Tasks :
-4. Acceptance Tests
+4. Acceptance Tests :
-5. Provide a link to your project management board that contains your user stories in your project Readme.
+5. Provide a link to your project management board that contains your user stories in your project Readme. :

 ## Software Requirements
 Using the [Software Requirements Document](https://codefellows.github.io/common_curriculum/projects/SoftwareReqs), create a new file within your main GH repo named requirements.md.
 Include in this doc the required information for your software reqs for your project as a whole.